ivotron/bin/filter/README.md

 ### deleted_branch

-Continue if the event which run on 'delete' is a branch.
+Continue if the event deletes a branch.

 ```workflow
 action "branch-filter" {